Upon conditional acceptance, final files should be submitted through ScholarOne. Please adhere to the file checklist below.

 - No zero before decimal points (e.g., 0.97 should be simply .97).

 - Use of footnotes is discouraged.
 Include all information in the body of the text.
-If footnotes must be used, please make them short and do not use more than 10 total.
+If footnotes must be used, keep them brief.

 - Include first and last names in all references, unless the initials were used in the original reference.
 Also include volume, issue (season, month, or date), and full page range for all journal/periodical references.
 This will reduce query time considerably.